Estimated Reading Time: 4 Minutes

 The main benefits of guidelines are that they can be adapted to suit the context of the business, allowing flexibility in implementation.
 They can be adjusted, modified and scoped to work with the companies’ needs.

-However, one of the main drawbacks of working based on a guideline is that these are objective and not clearly defined, leaving a lot of grey areas of uncertainty.
+However, one of the main drawbacks of working based on a guideline is that these are subjective and not clearly defined, leaving a lot of grey areas of uncertainty.

 A framework is a conceptual structure defined by the governance of an organisation to set out policies within the company.
 This is a top-down approach with the main stakeholders identified first, along with their needs and their appetite for risk.
 Those who will manage the policies on a day-to-day basis are determined at a later stage.